sampsyo/cs6120/content/blog/2019-10-23-posh/index.md

 # Sources of Performance Improvements of TLS

-The goal for TLS (remember, HTM is the set of hardware features, while TLS is a software-level technique that utilizes those features), is to speculatively parallelize code by predicting which regions do not have real data dependencies.
+The goal for TLS (remember, HTM is the set of hardware features, while TLS is a software-level technique that utilizes those features) is to speculatively parallelize code by predicting which regions do not have real data dependencies.
 Existing compiler optimizations already attempt to identify such dependencies (e.g., [instruction scheduling](../instruction-scheduling))